Abdelrahman-Ibrahim22/Abdelrahman-Ibrahim22/README.md

 - 👋 Hi, I’m Abdelrahman Ibrahim
-- 👀 I’m a Master's student in the Chemistry of Materials master program at Friedrich-Scheller University of Jena
+- 🎓 I hold a Master’s degree in Chemistry of Materials from Friedrich Schiller University of Jena
+- 🧪 My expertise includes polymer chemistry, material characterization, and machine learning applications in materials science
-- 🌱 I’m currently learning Cheminformatics
+- 🌱  I’m currently improving my knowledge of machine learning techniques and their application to materials science and cheminformatics
 <!---
 Abdelrahman-Ibrahim22/Abdelrahman-Ibrahim22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.